nederhoed/bitmm-exchange-wrapper/README.md

 Sell 'amount' (Decimal) of 'asset' (crypto-currency string, e.g. 'BTC') using 'currency' (currency string, e.g. 'EUR' or 'USD') for the current sell price.

+#### Backend.send_to_address(asset, amount, address)

+Send 'amount' (Decimal) of 'asset' (crypto-currency string, e.g. 'BTC') to 'address' (a valid crypto-currency address).
+Returns True if the action was successful.

+#### Backend.get_address()

+Returns a crypto-currency address attached to your account on the back-end.
+Depending on the back-end, this may return a uniquely created address, or a single address if creating unique addresses is not supported by the back-end's API.